zahrakhoshmanesh/Lab1/README.md

 Team members: Zahra Khoshmanesh,Gani Agadilov,Oscar Aguilar

-In this repository , we worked as a team on Lab 1 questions which are as follows:
+In this repository , we worked as a team on Lab 1 questions which are as follows.
+The soulution for the following questions are available in the readme.rmd file in our repository.

 #Building a book
 The goal of this part of the lab is to build the html version of the 2nd edition for Hadley Wickham's book Advanced R Programming from a github repository.